Sports in upstate New York: Collegiate athletics

 Numerous SUNY and private colleges call Upstate New York home.
-Cornell University's Big Red intercollegiate sports program is known for their NCAA D1 prestigious hockey program in Ithaca, New York, while Syracuse University's Syracuse Orange intercollegiate sports program in Syracuse, New York is known for their notable NCAA D1 basketball program.
+Cornell University's Big Red intercollegiate sports program is known for their NCAA D1 prestigious hockey program in Ithaca, New York, while Syracuse University's Syracuse Orange intercollegiate sports program in Syracuse, New York is known for its notable NCAA D1 basketball team.

 In Western New York, the UB Bulls are the most widely known college football team, while in basketball, the regional "Big 4" rivalry between UB, the Canisius Golden Griffins, the Niagara Purple Eagles and St. Bonaventure Bonnies takes prominence.

-Siena College located in Loudonville, New York men's basketball team in 2008 (Vanderbilt) as a 13-seed and in 2009 (Ohio St.) as a 9-seed, upset major programs to advance to second of their respected NCAA Tournaments.
+Siena University, located in Loudonville, New York, saw its men's basketball team advance to the second round of the last NCAA tournaments of the 2000s decade by upsetting power conference teams—first Vanderbilt as a 13-seed in 2008, and Ohio State as a 9-seed in 2009.
 The St. Bonaventure women's basketball team reached the Sweet 16 of the 2012 NCAA Division I women's basketball tournament, and the Buffalo Bulls women's basketball team reach the Sweet 16 of the 2018 NCAA D1 Women's Basketball Tournament.

 Upstate New York's numerous SUNY colleges compete in the State University of New York Athletic Conference.
-Most recently, the Le Moyne Dolphins representing Le Moyne College in Syracuse, began a transition from NCAA Division II to Division I in 2023 as the newest member of the Northeast Conference.
+Most recently, the Le Moyne Dolphins representing Le Moyne College in Syracuse, began a transition from NCAA Division II to Division I in 2023 as the newest member of the Northeast Conference (now officially known as NEC).
 Le Moyne's men's basketball team has a storied history.
 Playing as a Division II/small college team, they had 64 wins over Division I/major programs between 1950 and 1977.